 We don't use any keyword searching software to support us with our shortlisting.
 If you submit and application then we guarantee it'll be read in full by one of our managers.

 If you're submitting an offline application, remember to save a copy of your application before you submit it and make sure your application gets to us by the closing date.
 Applications received after the closing date will not normally be considered.

 You can choose for us not to contact your referees until you've accepted an offer of employment with us, so please don't let this stop you from applying.

 If possible, please provide an email address for your referees as this will speed things up if you're successful.

 Types of application form

-All appointments are subject to medical clearance.
+To ensure you're safe and healthy at work, all our appointments are subject to medical clearance via our in-house occupational health team.
 If you're successful at interview, you'll be asked to complete a confidential medical questionnaire.

 Right to work in the UK